I'm Honey!

 An unexpected circumstance can change one’s direction, often in a most uncanny manner.
 Who would have thought in a million years a man I have never met helped me make a decision that I will always remember?

 I must thank him when I meet him again.
 He awakened and energized my desire to write about an important chapter in my life.
-This story had been silenced by one of my children.
-Out of her mixed desire to provide privacy for her family and her personal agenda.
+In that moment, I began to realize how meaningful it is to share these stories and the impact they can have on others.
+Sharing stories can resonate deeply with other families, reminding us of the bonds and values we all cherish.
+This story had been silenced by one of my children, my own child, out of her mixed desire to provide privacy for her family and her personal agenda.
 I will honor her objections.

 Fortunately, my other daughter, daughter-in-law, son-in-law, and Grands have given me their approval.
 And with much exuberance.
+The idea of capturing and sharing the unique connections and experiences within my family truly inspires me.
+The written word has the power to preserve our family history and keep our memories alive for future generations.
 I will begin writing stories about my family relationships.
 I will write about my daughter Jenny and son in law, Bruce.
 My daughter-in-law, Jami, and my brood of the most fabulous grandchildren.
 Stay tuned.

 THE BEGINNING

 I was a very young grandmother, under forty-five when my first grandchild was born.
+Even then, I still felt like a girl in some ways, adjusting to this new role while holding onto parts of my younger self.
 My close friend, who was ten years older, was called Honey by her grandchildren.
 I recall the day I asked her if she would mind if I took her name.
-She was delighted and I was thrilled because the name Honey defines a grandmother.
+She was delighted and I was thrilled because the name Honey defines a grandma and the traditional role she plays in the family.
+As a woman, there are certain expectations and qualities associated with being a grandmother—loyalty, sacrifice, and nurturing—that I strive to embody.
+Society often expects women to naturally take on these roles, especially as they become grandmothers.
 She is sweetness personified.

 I don’t have to try and live up to my title.
 It comes naturally.
 I am loving, fun, energetic, enjoy spending time with children of all ages.
 I am not a judgmental grandmother.
 I relate on an emotional level to a Grand who is four, eight, twelve, sixteen, twenty, and older.
 I just flow in the role.
 My Grands feel my sincerity and interest.
 I love them, enjoy them, learn from them, cherish them, and would do anything for them within my power.